Visit Mykonos, Greece

 The island of Delos

-One of the most important archaeological sites in Greece, Delos is easy to visit in a day from Mykonos.
+One of the most important archeological sites in Greece, Delos is easy to visit in a day from Mykonos.
 According to Greek mythology, the twins Apollo and Artemis were born here, and the island was an important place of pilgrimage for visitors from all over Greece.

 With the pilgrims came trade, and the sacred island grew into one of the most influential commercial and political hubs of the Mediterranean.